Instagram Contest: How to Pick a Winner

 Here, you will randomly choose a winner from the entrants who have met all the participation requirements.
 For example, you can randomly select your winner in the comment section of your Instagram contest post.
-I am putting the random selection method at the end of the list because it requires some more attention.

 This method may increase the number of people who participate because they do not have to outperform their competitors.
 Random selection also works particularly well if you are looking for mass amounts of engagement.

 This method also has its disadvantages.
 Choosing a winner at random could open you up to accusations of cheating.
 It may even be illegal, depending on where you are based.

 If you decide to choose a winner at random, be sure to contact the winner privately so you can verify one’s eligibility before you make an announcement.